saurabhkr4/Varta/README.md

 - Easy login, no password or pin required
 - Free text messages
 - React to the messages
+- Last message time on the home screen on the right hand side
 - Choose your profile picture and name